vmware/vic-product/docs/user_doc/vic_vsphere_admin/tls_auto_certs.md

 # Restrict Access to the Docker API with Auto-Generated Certificates

 As a convenience, `vic-machine create` provides the option of   automatically generating a client certificate, server certificate, and certificate authority (CA) as appropriate when you deploy a VCH.
 The generated certificates are functional, but they do not allow for fine control over aspects such as expiration, intermediate certificate authorities, and so on.
+To use more finely configured certificates, see  [Restrict Access to the Docker API with Custom Certificates](tls_custom_certs.md).

 VCHs accept client certificates if they are signed by a CA that you provide by specifying one or more instances of the `--tls-ca` option.
 In the case of the certificates that `vic-machine create` generates, `vic-machine create` creates a CA and uses it to create and sign a single client certificate.